 5. Fill-out your video details.

 Always keep in mind your standard SEO practices when it comes to posting your finished product.
 Make sure all of the necessary fields are filled and focused on the targeted keywords.
-Put important keywords at the front of your video titles, include them in your description, and tags.
+Put important keywords at the front of your video titles, and include them in your description and tags.
 Do not over-do it, just put keywords that are relevant and are backed up by your research.
-Keep important information above YouTube's "Show More" fold so that users don't have to undertake extra navigation to see important information.
+Keep important information above YouTube's "Show More" fold so that users don't have to undertake extra navigation to see necessary details.
 Allow your videos to be embedded.
 Otherwise, viewers won't be able to share them on their websites, and the videos will only be able to be seen on YouTube.
 Again, it all comes back to what you know about SEO; if there is any part of the navigation that disrupts the user experience, you could lose your audience, as well as your ranking.

 6. Use the "Featured Videos" section.

-If you are certain that your video will be a major hit, then use YouTube's paid "Featured Videos" service to get your video seen by many people in a short amount of time.
+If you are certain that your video will be a major hit, use YouTube's paid "Featured Videos" service to get your video seen by many people in a short amount of time.
 Once the video takes off, your organic traffic will usually out-do your paid traffic.
 Just as you can pay to increase your chances of coming up when people search for you on Google, you can up your odds with your videos as well.

 7. Insert links in your videos.